 Screams From the Woods

 Rumors of trouble in the nearby woods had reached the ears of Revansa who was eager to hunt.
 These rumors were vague and barely suggested the nature of the trouble.
-She are her new companions headed out to look for the source of trouble and hopefully put an end to it.
+She and her new companions headed out to look for the source of trouble and hopefully put an end to it.

 The trail they were following went deeper into the woods, weaving a slender thread into the gathering night.
 Enormous trees crowded the path, their massive trunks like the columns of a temple for fell beasts.
 Except for the tread of their feet, the dusky air was smothered in silence.